-[April 2016 Note: Although the Pixlr screen was cosmetically changed in late 2015, all of the basic editing features you see in the video still work completely the same]
+[September 2017 Note: Although the Pixlr screen was cosmetically changed this past year, all of the basic editing features you see in the video still work completely the same]

-This is NOT a full blow tutorial, but more like an overview that shows you some of the “basic photo editing workflow” we talk about in our photo editing classes and in the books we have available for sale.
-(CLICK HERE to read more about those books on my DiscoverPhotoEditing site).
+This is NOT a full blow tutorial, but more like an overview that shows you some of the “basic photo editing workflow” we talk about in our photo editing classes at the Landing in Lincoln, NE.

 Getting Started with Pixlr